FedericoRubbi/DSIPTS/README.md

 This example can be found [here](/notebooks/public_timeseries.ipynb).

 # Categorical variables
-Most of the models implemented can deal with categorical variables.
+Most of the models implemented can deal with categorical variables (`cat_past_var` and `cat_fut_var`).
 In particulare there are some variables that you don't need to computed.
 When declaring a `ts` obejct you can pass also the parameter `enrich_cat=['dow']` that will add to the dataframe (and to the dataloader) the day of the week.
 Since now you can automatically add `hour, dow, month and minute`.
 If there are other categorical variables pleas add it to the list while loading your data.

 # Models
 A description of each model can be found in the class documentation [here](https://dsip.pages.fbk.eu/dsip_dlresearch/timeseries/).